-In model organisms, mate selection and mating behaviors are affected by developmental exposure to environmental estrogenic or anti-androgenic chemicals, suggesting that current environmental levels could be affecting organisms and their behaviors in the wild.
-One of our interests is to understand epigenetic basis of brain sexual dimorphism and environmentally induced sex-specific behaviors.
-Using Cyp19a1b-GFP medaka, we dissect basic epigenetic landscape of radial glial cells in the brain and study epigenetic and transcriptional alterations in these cells caused by environmental stressors.
+In model organisms, mate selection and mating behaviors have been found to be affected by developmental exposure to environmental estrogenic or anti-androgenic chemicals, suggesting that current environmental levels of chemicals could be affecting the health and behavior of the exposed organisms.
+Our team is striving to understand the epigenetic basis for brain sexual dimorphism, environmentally induced sex-specific behaviors, and neuroendocrine disruption.

 - Bhandari, R.K. et al. Establishment of transgenic lines expressing GFP in the brain cells driven by brain form of aromatase promoter. (in preparation)